List of designated terrorist groups: European Union

 The European Union has two lists of designated terrorist organisations that provide for different sanctions for the two groups.
 The first list is copied from the United Nations, and the second is an autonomous list.
 As of 13 January 2020, there are 21 organizations in the autonomous list.

 India

 Under the Unlawful Activities (Prevention) Act, the Ministry of Home Affairs maintains a list of banned organizations.

 Iran

 The state maintains a list of designated terror groups; it includes the US Armed Forces, CENTCOM, Iran International.

 Israel

 The Israeli list of "Terrorists Organizations and Unauthorized Associations" is available at the National Bureau for Counter Terror Financing of Israel.

 Kazakhstan

 The Government of Kazakhstan publishes a list of terrorist organizations banned by courts.

 Kyrgyzstan

 Kyrgyzstan maintains a consolidated list of "destructive, extremist and terrorist" organizations officially banned by courts.
-As of 6 November 2020, the list includes 21 organizations and 12 of them are recognized as terrorist organizations.
+As of February 9, 2026, the list includes 20 organizations.

 Malaysia

 The Ministry of Home Affairs of Malaysia maintains a sanction list of individuals and organizations involved in terrorist activity.
 The list is regulated by the Anti-Money Laundering, Anti-Terrorism Financing and Proceeds From Illegal Activities Act 2001 and is complementary to the United Nations Security Council sanction lists.